areenraj/feedback-flow-control-openfoam/README.md

 ![cylinder](https://github.com/areenraj/feedback-flow-control-openfoam/assets/80944803/eec8eb6e-ae6f-482d-8323-94d0385db67e)
 *The circular mesh that represents the body and a little bit of the surrounding domain that actually oscillates*
 ![mesh](https://github.com/areenraj/feedback-flow-control-openfoam/assets/80944803/62722f46-7666-4029-8134-af314dc3917d)
-*The stationay domain that the cylinder oscillates in*
+*The stationary domain that the cylinder oscillates in*